Anne Bonny: Fate

 There is no record of Bonny's release, and this has led to much speculation as to her fate.
-Johnson writes in A General History that: "She was continued in Prison, to the Time of her lying in, and afterward reprieved from Time to Time; but what is become of her since we cannot tell; only this we know, that she was not executed".
+Captain Charles Johnson writes in A General History that: "She was continued in Prison, to the Time of her lying in, and afterward reprieved from Time to Time; but what is become of her since we cannot tell; only this we know, that she was not executed".

-Claims of Bonny being freed by family intervention and moving to the American colonies, dying around the 1780s, are unlikely and appear to originate from John Carlova's Mistress of the Seas.
+Claims of Bonny being freed by family intervention and moving to the American colonies, dying around the end of the century, are unlikely and appear to originate from John Carlova's Mistress of the Seas.
 Such claims were later amplified by Tamara Eastman and Constance Bond's 2000 book The Pirate Trial of Anne Bonny and Mary Read, which claimed Bonny lived until 1782.
-The later works of David Cordingly extensively quoted Eastman and Bond.
-The supposed evidence was "family papers in the collection of descendants," which was later proven to be false.
+The later works of David Cordingly such as Heroines and Harlots: Women at Sea in the Great Age of Sail, extensively quoted Eastman and Bond.
+The supposed evidence was "family papers in the collection of descendants," and a family bible.
+This evidence was later proven to be false.

 Burial record of an Ann Bonny in Saint Catherine's Parish, 29 December 1733.

 A burial register for Saint Catherine Parish, which includes Spanish Town where Bonny was tried, lists the burial of an "Ann Bonny" on 29 December 1733.
 This woman was buried without family being listed nor with a fanfare.
-If it is the Anne Bonny, then she lived a nondescript life in Jamaica years after her piracy career ended.
+The burial was unmarked, no tombstone was used.
+If it is the Anne Bonny, then she may have lived a nondescript life in Jamaica years after her piracy career ended.

 Legacy

 Despite a career of only 61 days, Anne Bonny is among the most famous pirates in recorded history, primarily due to her gender.
 Within a decade, Bonny-inspired characters were already appearing in contemporary culture.
 The first notable inspiration is Jenny Diver in John Gay's 1729 ballad opera Polly.
 Despite already appearing in Gay's previous play The Beggars Opera, and being based on the historical Jenny Diver, her characterization in Polly is blatantly Bonny.

 In the 19th century, literature such as Charles Ellms' Pirates Own Book discussed Bonny at length, often with illustrations.
 An 1888 cigarette card depicted Bonny as a redhead, a trait that continues to this day despite no evidence supporting it.
 Swashbuckling cinema often included a dashing redhaired woman or female pirate companion, occasionally directly naming Bonny.

-By the 21st century, Bonny has appeared in hundreds of books, movies, stage shows, TV programs, and video games.
+By the 21st century, Bonny has appeared in hundreds of books, movies, songs, stage shows, TV programs, and video games.
 Almost every female pirate character, is in some form, inspired by Anne Bonny.
 Various rumors and legends attributed to Bonny, such as burying treasure, have spread near and far, despite being false.